FirelyTeam/firely-terminal-pipeline/README.md

  * JAVA_SNAPSHOT_ENABLED:
    - description: 'Enables creating snapshots for the package dependencies using the Java validator.
 Snapshots created by Firely Terminal will be disregarded.
 Does not yet work together with the ZTS_ENABLED setting.'
    - default: false
    - required: false
- * FIRELY_TERMINAL_VALIDATOR_ENGINE:
-   - description: 'Optional: Firely Terminal validator engine to use for .NET validation.
-From Firely Terminal 3.5.0 onwards, the default validator engine changed.
-Use "Legacy" to use the old validator engine from pre-3.5.0 versions.
-Available options: Default, Legacy.
-If not specified, Firely Terminal uses its built-in default.'
-   - required: false

 ## Changelog